This article by Jerry Cates, first published on 21 February 2015, was last revised on 17 April 2019. © Bugsinthenews Vol. 16:02(01):

-If you’ve read other articles I’ve written for this website, you already know I don’t shrink from digging into counterintuitive topics.
+If you’ve read other articles I’ve written for this website, you already know I don’t shrink from digging into and exposing the “gems” contained within counterintuitive topics.
 Mother Nature, a master of the ironic and unexpected, casts many of nature’s revelations in terms that often seem contrary to common sense.
-Thus, those like me who write about nature often have to grapple with, and get a firm grip on, the facts that lie behind what appear to be vexing, even unexplainable conundrums.
+Thus, those like me who write about nature often have to grapple with, and get a firm grip on, the genuine, unadulterated facts that lie behind what appear to be vexing, even unexplainable conundrums.
 I almost always welcome such challenges with open arms.
-Yet, if you are one of the many nursing facility administrators I work with on a regular basis, you also know that although I’ve been talking about writing this specific article for years, I’ve hesitated to compose and publish it until now.
+Yet, if you are one of the many nursing facility administrators I work with on a regular basis, you also know that although I’ve been talking about writing this specific article for years, I hesitated to compose and publish it for many years.

 Why the delay?
 Simple.
 This is a highly controversial subject.
 Counterintuitive ideas always beg spirited debate, but this subject is unusually divisive.
-To many, the mere suggestion that the ordinary but universally hallowed bird feeder may negatively impact a residential home, a nursing facility, or a facility’s residents and staff is heresy.
+To many, the mere suggestion that the ordinary but universally hallowed bird feeder may negatively impact a residential home, a nursing facility, or a facility’s residents and staff is to many something akin to heresy.

 When I converse with a nursing home administrator who doesn’t yet know me well — and try to explain why most of the bird feeders at their facility ought to be removed — my words are usually greeted with incredulity.
 For most, the very notion that some bird feeders might lead to negative results is total nonsense.
 It goes so firmly against the grain as to be utterly ridiculous.